LambdAurora/lambdaurora.github.io/src/tutorials/modding/minecraft/1_intro.md

 You should always try to test your mod before publishing it, of course bugs always slip in, but a tested mod is less likely to break!

-Mod loaders start to include tools to use the Game Test system as seen in [Henrik Kniberg's keynote](https://www.youtube.com/watch?v=TNkPE6NTNHQ), or unit testing abilities, allowing to automatize the testing of your mod.
+Mod loaders are starting to include tools to use the Game Test system as seen in [Henrik Kniberg's keynote](https://www.youtube.com/watch?v=TNkPE6NTNHQ), or unit testing abilities, allowing to automatize the testing of your mod.

+Also make sure to not just test with the Minecraft client but also test dedicated servers.
+They have some subtle differences, and it's sadly common to see mods break on dedicated servers.

 ### Compatibility & Integration